AustinT/AustinT.github.io/not-a-code-psychic.md

 I need to know more specifically what you consider to be "working" and what is actually happening.
 Read above.

+## No MWE

+> I'm trying to compute the logarithm of small positive numbers but am getting
+> a "math domain error" even though they are in the domain of the log function.
+> Can you help?

+How small are the numbers?
+What programming language are you using?
+What logarithm implementation?
+I do not know these things and therefore cannot be of much help.
+This is where a MWE is helpful.

 ## Screenshots

 Please do not screenshot error messages you get: include them as text.
 This